shared with you by

 (John 3:14-15).

 "Most assuredly, I say to you, Moses did not give you the bread from heaven, but My Father gives you the true bread from heaven.
+For the bread of God is He who comes down from heaven and gives life to the world"

 (John 6:30-33).